 Property rights: Rights of individuals and companies to own and utilize property as they see fit and to receive the stream of income that their property generates.

-Prospectus: Formal written document to sell securities that describes the plan for a proposed business enterprise, or the facts concerning an existing one that an investor needs to make an informed decision.
-Prospectuses are used by mutual funds to describe the fund objectives, risks and other essential information.
+Prospectus: Formal written document to sell securities that describe the plan for a proposed business enterprise, or the facts concerning an existing one that an investor needs to make an informed decision.
+Prospectuses are used by mutual funds to describe the fund objectives, risks, and other essential information.

 Protectionism: Protecting domestic industry from import competition by means of tariffs, quotas, and other trade barriers.

 Protective covenant: A part of the indenture or loan agreement that limits certain actions a company takes during the term of the loan to protect the lender's interests.

 Protective put buying strategy: A strategy that involves buying a put option on the underlying security that is held in a portfolio.

 Provincially regulated financial institution: A financial institution regulated at the provincial level.
 Includes all securities dealers, credit unions and Caisses Populaires, and all provincially incorporated or registered insurance, trust and loan companies, and fraternal benefit societies.

 Provisional call feature: A feature in a convertible issue that allows the issuer to call the issue during the non-call period if the price of the stock reaches a certain level.

 Proxy: Document intended to provide shareholders with information necessary to vote in an informed manner on matters to be brought up at a stockholders' meeting.
 Includes information on closely held shares.
 Shareholders can and often do give management their proxy, representing the right and responsibility to vote their shares as specified in the proxy statement.